Estimating the Number of Components in Finite Mixture Models via Variational Approximation: Theoretical Results

+Assumption A1 is commonly adopted in the literature for technical simplicity when analyzing singular models. { Assumption A2 is a mild condition with \(\Omega\) being compact, satisfied by all non-singular (i.e., non-curved) exponential families.
+Here, we assume four-times continuous differentiability in order to obtain a global error bound on the compact set and to track the constant term in the ELBO expansion uniformly, without dependence on the location of the variational posterior mode.
+This assumption, together with Assumption P, allows us to apply the Laplace approximation to analyze each distribution over the mixing component parameter \(\eta_k\) within the mean-field approximation.} Assumption A3 is standard in model selection algorithms for mixture models~\citep[e.g.,][]{manole2021estimating, do2024dendrogram}.
+Additionally, assuming a finite $K_{\max}$ enables the use of a union bound to analyze the log-likelihood ratio in Corollary~\ref{coro:ELBO} with a controlled error bound.

-Assumption A1 is commonly made in the literature for technical simplicity when analyzing singular models.
-Assumption A2 is a mild condition with $\Omega$ being compact and is satisfied by all non-singular (i.e., not curved) exponential families.
-Assumption A3 requires certain partial identifiability for the true model $p^*$ with $K^*$ components.
-It essentially states that for any mixing measure $G(\theta)$ sufficiently close to $G^*$, the total variation of the density functions is lower bounded by some Wasserstein-type distance between the mixing measures.
-For example, if the family ${g(x;\eta), \eta\in\Omega}$ is identifiable in the second-order (see Definition 3.2 in \citep{ho2016strong}), in other words, $g(x;\eta_k)$ and their derivatives with respect to $\eta_k$ up to the second order are linearly independent, then Assumption A3 is satisfied with $r = 2$.
-For families that are not identifiable in the second-order, for instance, the location-scale Gaussian distributions, verification of Assumption A3 can be done in a case-by-case manner, where $r$ may also depend on $K^*$ and $K$.
-See Section~\ref{examples} for more examples that satisfy these assumptions.
+Assumption A4 requires partial identifiability for the true model $p^*$.
+It states that for any mixing measure $G(\theta)$ sufficiently close to $G^*$, the total variation of the density functions is lower bounded by some Wasserstein-type distance between the mixing measures.
+For example, if the family ${g(x;\eta), \eta\in\Omega}$ is second-order identifiable (see Definition 3.2 in \citep{ho2016strong}), in other words, $g(x;\eta)$ and its derivatives with $\eta$ up to the second order are linearly independent, then A4 holds with $r = 2$.
+For families that are not identifiable in the second-order, such as the location-scale Gaussian distributions, verification of A4 can be done case-by-case, where $r$ may also depend on $K^*$ and $K$ but can be uniformly established with $K\le K_{\max}$.
+See Appendix~\ref{examples} for more examples that satisfy these assumptions. { With this assumption, a total variation error bound on $p(\cdot\,|\,\theta)$ can be used to control the Wasserstein distance between the mixing measures $G(\theta)$ and $G^\ast$, which is relevant for parameter estimation.
+In particular, this implies that even in an overfitted model, the mean-field approximation will capture at least $K^*$ non-empty components.}